Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Reciprocal formulation of colloidal diffusion

-Notably, the colloidal diffusion velocity $\bm v_c-\left\langle\bm u\right\rangle$ only refers to the hydrodynamic tensors $\bm U_c^*$ and $\bm\Lambda_c^*$ of the auxiliary Stokes problem of colloidal sedimentation, which are well established and feasible to determine numerically.
-In the fluid region, these tensors account for the hydrodynamic drag on the colloid due to forces on the fluid components.
-This hydrodynamic drag vanishes in the limit where the colloid's hydrodynamic radius tends to zero, which is also known as the Hückel limit.
-The first term in Eq. (\ref{eq:-94}) describes diffusion due to vectorial thermodynamic forces, including sedimentation and force-free phoretic transport due to externally applied or self-generated gradients.
-The second term represents diffusion due to microswimming, accounting for the force on the colloids induced by non-hydrostatic self-propulsion of any microparticle species.
-For self-propulsion, which includes microswimming and self-phoretic transport, it is also worth noting that the resulting coupling between stresses and thermal fluctuations can induce spatial and orientational correlations that eventually lead to a breakdown of homogeneity and isotropy inside the suspension.
+where we note that the corresponding colloidal diffusion flux is simply given by $\bm{\mathcal J}_c=n_c\left(\bm v_c-\left\langle\bm u\right\rangle\right)$.
+Crucially, the colloidal diffusion velocity $\bm v_c-\left\langle\bm u\right\rangle$ only refers to the hydrodynamic tensors $\bm U_c^*$ and $\bm T_c^*$ of the auxiliary Stokes problem of colloidal sedimentation, which is well established and feasible to study numerically by applying a flow to an ensemble of stationary colloids.
+In the fluid region, these tensors account for the hydrodynamic drag on the colloids due to forces on the fluid components, which vanishes in the Hückel limit where the colloid's hydrodynamic radius tends to zero.\cite{morthomas2008thermoelectric} The first term in Eq. (\ref{eq:-94}) describes diffusion due to vectorial thermodynamic forces, including sedimentation and phoretic transport in response to externally applied or self-generated thermodynamic forces.
+The latter forces are caused by chemical or thermal activity, whereas the forces giving rise to the second term in Eq. (\ref{eq:-94}) stem from ciliary activity.
+In this context, it should be noted that any form of activity eventually produces correlations in colloidal motion that result in a breakdown of homogeneity and isotropy inside the suspension.\cite{liebchen2015clustering}

-To evidence the connection to Onsager's reciprocal theory, we now substitute Eq. (\ref{eq:-88}) into Eq. (\ref{eq:-94}), yielding
+To demonstrate the connection to Onsager's reciprocal theory, we now substitute Eq. (\ref{eq:-88}) into Eq. (\ref{eq:-94}), yielding

 Indeed, the quantities $h^\text{eq}\bm U_c^*$ and $n_i^\text{eq}\bm U_c^*$ can be identified as the local flows of heat and component particles induced by colloidal sedimentation, respectively.
-If the thermodynamic forces are assumed uniform over $\mathcal V$, we obtain
+If the thermodynamic forces are assumed uniform over $\mathcal V$, which amounts to ignoring interfacial boundary conditions inside $\mathcal V$, we obtain